When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 Around 1 in 10 people with vaginas will experience vaginismus at some point in their lives.
 That number might be even higher, because many people don’t talk about it or don’t have the words to describe what’s going on.

-So if you’ve ever googled “why does sex feel like hitting a wall?” or “why can’t I insert a tampon?”—you’re not the only one.
+So if you’ve ever googled “why does sex feel like hitting a wall?” or “why can’t I insert a tampon?”
+You’re not the only one..

 What’s going on in your body?